R/smcarray-object.r

 vector with the upper bounds of the variable.

-string with the type of monitor ('filtering'
+string with the type of monitor ('filtering',

-'smoothing'
+'smoothing' or 'backward_smoothing').

-For instance, if out_smc
+For instance, if out_smc is a smcarray.fsb.list object, one can

 access the values of the smoothing particles for the variable 'x'

-with: out_smc$x$s$values
+with: out_smc$x$s$values.

 modelfile <- system.file('extdata', 'hmm.bug', package = 'rbiips') stopifnot(nchar(modelfile) > 0) cat(readLines(modelfile), sep = '\n')#> var c_true[tmax], x_true[tmax], c[tmax], x[tmax], y[tmax] #> #> data #> { #> x_true[1] ~ dnorm(0, 1/5) #> y[1] ~ dnorm(x_true[1], exp(logtau_true)) #> for (t in 2:tmax) #> { #> c_true[t] ~ dcat(p) #> x_true[t] ~ dnorm(0.5*x_true[t-1]+25*x_true[t-1]/(1+x_true[t-1]^2)+8*cos(1.2*(t-1)), ifelse(c_true[t]==1, 1/10, 1/100)) #> y[t] ~ dnorm(x_true[t]/4, exp(logtau_true)) #> } #> } #> #> model #> { #> logtau ~ dunif(-3, 3) #> x[1] ~ dnorm(0, 1/5) #> y[1] ~ dnorm(x[1], exp(logtau)) #> for (t in 2:tmax) #> { #> c[t] ~ dcat(p) #> x[t] ~ dnorm(0.5*x[t-1]+25*x[t-1]/(1+x[t-1]^2)+8*cos(1.2*(t-1)), ifelse(c[t]==1, 1/10, 1/100)) #> y[t] ~ dnorm(x[t]/4, exp(logtau)) #> } #> }data <- list(tmax = 10, p = c(.5, .5), logtau_true = log(1), logtau = log(1)) model <- biips_model(modelfile, data, sample_data = TRUE)#> * Parsing model in: /home/adrien/Dropbox/workspace/rbiips/inst/extdata/hmm.bug #> * Compiling data graph #> Declaring variables #> Resolving undeclared variables #> Allocating nodes #> Graph size: 169 #> Sampling data #> Reading data back into data table #> * Compiling model graph #> Declaring variables #> Resolving undeclared variables #> Allocating nodes #> Graph size: 180n_part <- 100 out_smc <- biips_smc_samples(model, c('x', 'c[2:10]'), n_part, type = 'fs', rs_thres = 0.5, rs_type = 'stratified')#> * Assigning node samplers #> * Running SMC forward sampler with 100 particles #> |--------------------------------------------------| 100% #> |**************************************************| 10 iterations in 0.00 s#' Manipulate `smcarray.fsb.list` object is.smcarray.fsb.list(out_smc)#> [1] TRUEnames(out_smc)#> [1] "c[2:10]" "x" "log_marg_like"out_smc#> c[2:10] filtering smcarray: #> $mode #> [1] 1 2 2 1 2 1 2 2 2 #> #> Marginalizing over: particle(100) #> #> c[2:10] smoothing smcarray: #> $mode #> [1] 1 2 2 1 2 2 2 2 2 #> #> Marginalizing over: particle(100) #> #> #> x filtering smcarray: #> $mean #> [1] -2.511252 -7.724433 -24.706784 -31.705386 -17.480945 4.353854 #> [7] 6.651134 -8.015994 -1.153407 -16.278649 #> #> Marginalizing over: particle(100) #> #> x smoothing smcarray: #> $mean #> [1] -2.373479 -7.585363 -25.631439 -32.935665 -17.075466 4.024447 #> [7] 5.548396 -7.289486 -2.802202 -16.278649 #> #> Marginalizing over: particle(100) #> #> #> Log-marginal likelihood: -38.80216biips_diagnosis(out_smc)#> * Diagnosis of variable: c[2:10] #> Filtering: GOOD #> Smoothing: POOR #> The minimum effective sample size is too low: 12.59991 #> Estimates may be poor for some variables. #> You should increase the number of particles #> .* Diagnosis of variable: x[1:10] #> Filtering: GOOD #> Smoothing: POOR #> The minimum effective sample size is too low: 12.59991 #> Estimates may be poor for some variables. #> You should increase the number of particles #> .biips_summary(out_smc)#> c[2:10] filtering smcarray: #> $mode #> [1] 1 2 2 1 2 1 2 2 2 #> #> Marginalizing over: particle(100) #> #> c[2:10] smoothing smcarray: #> $mode #> [1] 1 2 2 1 2 2 2 2 2 #> #> Marginalizing over: particle(100) #> #> #> x filtering smcarray: #> $mean #> [1] -2.511252 -7.724433 -24.706784 -31.705386 -17.480945 4.353854 #> [7] 6.651134 -8.015994 -1.153407 -16.278649 #> #> Marginalizing over: particle(100) #> #> x smoothing smcarray: #> $mean #> [1] -2.373479 -7.585363 -25.631439 -32.935665 -17.075466 4.024447 #> [7] 5.548396 -7.289486 -2.802202 -16.278649 #> #> Marginalizing over: particle(100) #> #>#' Manipulate `smcarray.fsb` object is.smcarray.fsb(out_smc$x)#> [1] TRUEnames(out_smc$x)#> [1] "f" "s"out_smc$x#> filtering smcarray: #> $mean #> [1] -2.511252 -7.724433 -24.706784 -31.705386 -17.480945 4.353854 #> [7] 6.651134 -8.015994 -1.153407 -16.278649 #> #> Marginalizing over: particle(100) #> #> smoothing smcarray: #> $mean #> [1] -2.373479 -7.585363 -25.631439 -32.935665 -17.075466 4.024447 #> [7] 5.548396 -7.289486 -2.802202 -16.278649 #> #> Marginalizing over: particle(100) #>biips_diagnosis(out_smc$x)#> * Diagnosis of variable: x[1:10] #> Filtering: GOOD #> Smoothing: POOR #> The minimum effective sample size is too low: 12.59991 #> Estimates may be poor for some variables. #> You should increase the number of particles #> .summ_smc_x <- biips_summary(out_smc$x, order = 2, probs = c(.025, .975)) summ_smc_x#> filtering smcarray: #> $mean #> [1] -2.511252 -7.724433 -24.706784 -31.705386 -17.480945 4.353854 #> [7] 6.651134 -8.015994 -1.153407 -16.278649 #> #> $var #> [1] 0.7626423 10.4465326 19.8756192 11.9907475 10.4664837 15.7309246 #> [7] 19.0697822 10.9846480 15.8809271 12.6805319 #> #> $probs #> [1] 0.025 0.975 #> #> $quant #> $quant$`0.025` #> [1] -4.082389 -15.018010 -32.776464 -38.004680 -24.175178 -1.536774 #> [7] -4.761837 -12.725714 -11.380153 -23.187816 #> #> $quant$`0.975` #> [1] -0.7822667 -3.3452161 -14.8996768 -23.9440440 -11.5875788 12.0310370 #> [7] 14.1227257 -1.0294242 4.4873749 -8.8020497 #> #> #> Marginalizing over: particle(100) #> #> smoothing smcarray: #> $mean #> [1] -2.373479 -7.585363 -25.631439 -32.935665 -17.075466 4.024447 #> [7] 5.548396 -7.289486 -2.802202 -16.278649 #> #> $var #> [1] 0.6444075 14.3199922 14.6778972 5.6757351 9.7754211 11.5837880 #> [7] 20.0829903 7.2940514 6.1104302 12.6805319 #> #> $probs #> [1] 0.025 0.975 #> #> $quant #> $quant$`0.025` #> [1] -4.045283 -14.777315 -31.924168 -37.602509 -22.773549 -2.222205 #> [7] -3.401456 -12.748046 -7.957866 -23.187816 #> #> $quant$`0.975` #> [1] -1.0292148 -2.4584248 -16.5758012 -28.8476022 -11.4408993 9.4616870 #> [7] 13.3746680 -2.5775357 0.8573436 -8.8020497 #> #> #> Marginalizing over: particle(100) #>dens_smc_x <- biips_density(out_smc$x, bw = 'nrd0', adjust = 1, n = 100) par(mfrow = c(2, 2)) plot(dens_smc_x)is.smcarray.fsb(out_smc[['c[2:10]']])#> [1] TRUEnames(out_smc[['c[2:10]']])#> [1] "f" "s"out_smc[['c[2:10]']]#> filtering smcarray: #> $mode #> [1] 1 2 2 1 2 1 2 2 2 #> #> Marginalizing over: particle(100) #> #> smoothing smcarray: #> $mode #> [1] 1 2 2 1 2 2 2 2 2 #> #> Marginalizing over: particle(100) #>biips_diagnosis(out_smc[['c[2:10]']])#> * Diagnosis of variable: c[2:10] #> Filtering: GOOD #> Smoothing: POOR #> The minimum effective sample size is too low: 12.59991 #> Estimates may be poor for some variables. #> You should increase the number of particles #> .summ_smc_c <- biips_summary(out_smc[['c[2:10]']]) summ_smc_c#> filtering smcarray: #> $mode #> [1] 1 2 2 1 2 1 2 2 2 #> #> Marginalizing over: particle(100) #> #> smoothing smcarray: #> $mode #> [1] 1 2 2 1 2 2 2 2 2 #> #> Marginalizing over: particle(100) #>table_smc_c <- biips_table(out_smc[['c[2:10]']]) par(mfrow = c(2, 2))plot(table_smc_c)#' Manipulate `smcarray` object is.smcarray(out_smc$x$f)#> [1] TRUEnames(out_smc$x$f)#> [1] "values" "weights" "ess" "discrete" "iterations" #> [6] "conditionals" "name" "lower" "upper" "type"out_smc$x$f#> smcarray: #> $mean #> [1] -2.511252 -7.724433 -24.706784 -31.705386 -17.480945 4.353854 #> [7] 6.651134 -8.015994 -1.153407 -16.278649 #> #> Marginalizing over: particle(100)out_smc$x$s#> smcarray: #> $mean #> [1] -2.373479 -7.585363 -25.631439 -32.935665 -17.075466 4.024447 #> [7] 5.548396 -7.289486 -2.802202 -16.278649 #> #> Marginalizing over: particle(100)biips_diagnosis(out_smc$x$f)#> * Diagnosis of variable: x[1:10] #> Filtering: GOODbiips_diagnosis(out_smc$x$s)#> * Diagnosis of variable: x[1:10] #> Smoothing: POOR #> The minimum effective sample size is too low: 12.59991 #> Estimates may be poor for some variables. #> You should increase the number of particles #> .biips_summary(out_smc$x$f)#> smcarray: #> $mean #> [1] -2.511252 -7.724433 -24.706784 -31.705386 -17.480945 4.353854 #> [7] 6.651134 -8.015994 -1.153407 -16.278649 #> #> Marginalizing over: particle(100)biips_summary(out_smc$x$s)#> smcarray: #> $mean #> [1] -2.373479 -7.585363 -25.631439 -32.935665 -17.075466 4.024447 #> [7] 5.548396 -7.289486 -2.802202 -16.278649 #> #> Marginalizing over: particle(100)par(mfrow = c(2, 2))plot(biips_density(out_smc$x$f))par(mfrow = c(2, 2))plot(biips_density(out_smc$x$s))par(mfrow = c(2, 2))plot(biips_table(out_smc[['c[2:10]']]$f))par(mfrow = c(2, 2))plot(biips_table(out_smc[['c[2:10]']]$s))